 Our research can bring difficult issues inside a community to light in a neutral way, and amplify voices as needed to create a more inclusive and stable community overall through three key approaches:

 To learn more about our work, watch the video below from Park Slope Collegiate.
 This is an example of the videos we help produce for schools that are part of our efforts around strategic communications when school communities decide this is a needed action step to move forward.
 For more examples, watch these videos from PS 307 and West Side Collaborative.

 In addition to our work with school communities, our team works to disseminate research to the broader public and the academic community through multimodal pathways.
-Below are reports, articles, and films created by members of our team that can serve as additional resources to individuals and communities engaged in this work.
+Below are reports, articles, resource websites, teaching units, and films created by members of our team that can serve as additional resources to individuals and communities engaged in this work.